rianoc/parse_blog/parse.md

 ## Don't clog your memory

-A common issue is users who are ingesting fields will default to using `S`.
+A common mistake by users loading CSV data is to use `S` as a default datatype.
-This is the symbol [datatype](https://code.kx.com/q/ref/card/#datatypes) which is not designed for the passing of random character data.
-Instead `*` should be used to ingest to character arrays.
-Type `10h` or `C` in a table meta.
+This is the symbol [datatype](https://code.kx.com/q/ref/card/#datatypes) which should only be used when loading columns that have a small number of unique values.
+Instead `*` when uncertain, this will load the data as strings (`C` in a table meta).

 This is because symbols are interned strings.
 Any time a symbol of a new value is created in a process it will be added to an internal lookup.
 These cannot be freed during garbage collection with [.Q.gc](https://code.kx.com/q/ref/dotq/#qgc-garbage-collect) and will instead persist in the memory of the process until it exits.